JustTemmie/space-bot/rules-and-stuff/rules.md

 I.E using multiple accounts for any reason or using any sort of scripting / macro software

-• Do not abuse any exploits / bugs found in the bot<, instead report them to us thru this form>
+• Do not abuse any exploits / bugs found in the bot<!---, instead report them to us thru this form-->

 • You will not sell/trade anything within this bot for other goods or services outside of the bot